Google hired Timnit Gebru to be an outspoken critic of unethical AI. Then she was fired for it.

 Despite their expertise, the Ethical AI group fought to be taken seriously and included in Google’s other AI efforts, employees said.

-Within the company, Gebru and her former colleagues said, there little transparency or accountability regarding how decisions around AI ethics or diversity initiatives get made.
+Within the company, Gebru and her former colleagues said, there is little transparency or accountability regarding how decisions around AI ethics or diversity initiatives get made.
 Work on AI principles, for instance, falls under Kent Walker, the senior vice president of global affairs, whose vast purview includes lobbying, public policy and legal work.
 Walker also runs an internal ethics board of top executives, including Dean, called the Advanced Technology Review Council, which is responsible for yes or no decisions when issues escalate, Gebru said.
-The Ethical AI team had to fight be consulted on Walker’s initiatives, she said.
+The Ethical AI team had to fight to be consulted on Walker’s initiatives, she said.

 “Here’s the guy tasked with covering Google’s a--, lobbying and also … working on AI principles,” Gebru said.
 “Shouldn’t you have a different entity that pushes back a little bit internally — some sort of push and pull?”
 What’s more, members of Walker’s council are predominantly vice presidents or higher, constricting diversity, Gebru said.